radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Differences from RFC 6614 unwanted RADIUS packet handling
 {: #unwanted_packet_handling }

-The previous specification of RADIUS/TLS in {{RFC6614}} recommends to send a reply that depends on the request type:
+The previous specification of RADIUS/TLS in {{RFC6614}} recommends to send a reply to unwanted RADIUS packets that depends on the request type:

 * For unwanted CoA-Requests or Disconnect-Requests, the servers should respond with a CoA-NAK or Disconnect-NAK, respectively.